xypan1232/iDeepS/README.md

 # Content <br>
 ./datasets: the training and testing dataset with sequence and label indicating it is binding sites or not<br>
-./motif/seq_cnn: detected binding sequence motifs from iDeepS, and we also report the matched known motifs uusing TOMTOM and motif enrichment analysis using AMD in MEME Suite. <br>
+./motif/seq_cnn: detected binding sequence motifs from iDeepS, and we also report the matched known motifs uusing TOMTOM and motif enrichment analysis using AME in MEME Suite. <br>
 ./motif/structure_cnn: detected binding structure motifs from iDeepS.
-It also reports the motif enrichment analysis using AMD in MEME Suite<br>
+It also reports the motif enrichment analysis using AME in MEME Suite<br>
 ./ideeps.py: the python code, it can be ran to reproduce our results. <br>